 Because there are spoilers aplenty ahead!
 Got that?
 OK.

 Great, you're back.
-So, Queen Daenerys and her dragon-baby Drogon easily force Cersei's troops to surrender and.
+So, Queen Daenerys and her dragon-baby Drogon easily force Cersei's troops to surrender and then torch the town anyway.
 WTH, right?

 The one-time breaker of chains and leading contender for both the Iron Throne and our hearts has very rapidly descended toward becoming the Mad Queen, or at least the "Queen of the Ashes," she once swore she'd never be.